 Make sure that you send the letter within 24-48 hours of the phone call.
 If you don’t have time to mail the letter, send it in an email instead.

 If the interviewer agrees to reschedule the meeting, make an effort to arrive at least 15 minutes early.
 Thank the interviewer for the opportunity, but do not mention the missed interview.
-Be polite, professional and do your best to show the interviewer that you’re a reliable, competent candidate.
+Be polite, professional and do your best to show the interviewer that you’re reliable.

 Labor Employment in Columbus OH